As a learner driver, you're probably a little concerned about how to safely change gears as it's one of the first things many people are unsure of.

 Step by step guide on how to safely change gears

-Follow our step by step guide below and how to deal with changing gear.
+Follow our step by step guide below and know how to deal with changing gear.

 2. There is usually a small diagram of gear positions on the top of the gear lever.
 Keeping the gear positions in mind, depress the clutch and move your gear stick towards first gear.
-This is the strongest of the gears and provides muscle for moving the car from stationary.
+This is the strongest of the gears and provides muscle for moving the car from a stationary position.

 3. When accelerating to approximately 10 mph, you will feel the need to change gear.
-To do this, first place your hand on the gear lever, depress the clutch at the same time, release the gas pedal.
-Change to 2nd gear.
+To do this, first place your hand on the gear lever, depress the clutch at the same time, release the gas pedal and change to 2nd gear.
 Release the clutch slowly and go back onto the gas pedal.
 The engine note will change with each gear change.